Valerie Grosvenor Myer

-Valerie Winifred Grosvenor Myer (April 13, 1935 – August 9, 2007) was a British writer, university teacher, and editor.
+Valerie Winifred Grosvenor Myer (13 April 1935 – 9 August 2007) was a British writer, university teacher, and editor.

 Early life

 Valerie Winifred Grosvenor Godwin was born in Lower Soudley in the Forest of Dean, Gloucestershire, England, to Donald Godwin, who worked in insurance and as a smallholder, having started work aged 14 looking after pit-ponies in coalmines, and "educated and ambitious" Margaret (née Jones).
 She was raised in "tranquil poverty"; the village had no electricity or indoor sanitation until she was in her late teens.
 Her parents were second cousins, and there was an "alluring legend" that the family descended from nobility via a bastard child several generations ago.
-She studied at East Dean Grammar School, but had to leave at the age of 16 to train as a librarian in Gloucester; a "crisis in family finances" meant she was unable to go on to the university education her mother had led her to hope for.
+She studied at East Dean Grammar School in Cinderford, but had to leave at the age of 16 to train as a librarian in Gloucester; a "crisis in family finances" meant she was unable to go on to the university education her mother had led her to hope for.